DonKracho/ESPHome-component-iPixel-ble/docs/IPIXEL_COMMANDS_DEMYSTIFIED.md

 ```

 ### Show Pixel
-draws a single pixel on the display with given color. the origin is the upper left corner.
+draws a single pixel on the display with given color.
+The origin is the upper left corner.
 Used for DIY drawing mode.\
 **NOTE:** This command does not send an acknowledge notification.

 ```
-struct set_pixel {
+struct show_pixel {
   uint16_t cmd_len {0x0a, 0x00};        // byte 1-2 entire packet length little endian
   uint8_t  cmd_id[2] {0x05, 0x01};      // byte 3-4 command identifier
   uint8_t  fixed {0x00};				// byte 5  (maybe it allows 0x02 like image or text)